 If you still feel ready to breed from your beautiful flock, read on!

-Which chickens should I choose to breed from?
+Which chickens should I choose to mate?

 In order to determine the best chickens to breed from, you should do a thorough assessment of the contenders.

 Here’s a list of things to look out for when you are choosing the chickens you’re going to breed from:

 - Weight: the chicken shouldn’t be overweight, or underweight.
 You can check this by gentle feeling for their breastbone, which should be detectable under a thin layer of fat.

 - Overall appearance: it’s a good idea to give your candidates the once over from head to toe, to make sure there aren’t any problems or illnesses.
 Our ‘Healthy Chicken Checklist’ article runs you through all the things to look out for!

 If your chicken does have some health difficulties, it really is best not to breed from them as you may pass these ailments on to your newborns.
 A flock of unhealthy chickens is a handful!
 Breeding from the strongest, healthiest looking birds in your flock will help keep your flock thriving.